Cannot bar convicted person from heading political party, Centre tells SC

 The Centre further said," having regard to the existing provisions of law relating to registration of political part, there does not appear any connectivity and nexus between the situations debarring the persons disqualified under Representation of People's Act and/or convicted under criminal law from contesting an election to Parliament or state legislatures vis-a-vis debarring such persons from forming or becoming a member of any political party."

-Appointment of post-holder to a political party is a matter of party autonomy and it may not be apposite to preclude the Election Commission from registering a political party merely because a particular post-holder is not qualifies to contest elections," the affidavit also stated.
+Appointment of post-holder to a political party is a matter of party autonomy and it may not be opposed to preclude the Election Commission from registering a political party merely because a particular post-holder is not qualified to contest elections," the affidavit also stated.

 OneIndia News